Best High-Protein Energy Balls for Labor and Postpartum Recovery

 Why This Recipe Is a Postpartum Doula Favorite

-In all my years supporting families as a postpartum doula, this is the recipe clients ask for again and again.
-It’s the perfect sweet-and-salty treat for a satisfying burst of energy during pregnancy or postpartum.
+In my 12+ years of of supporting families all around Los Angeles as a birth and postpartum doula, this is THE recipe clients ask for again and again.
+It’s the perfect sweet-and-salty treat for a satisfying burst of energy during labor or postpartum recovery.
 Each ball has about two grams of protein and less than two grams of sugar—a real-food win.

-I rotate these Energy Balls into almost every meal-prep visit I do, right alongside my other nourishing favorites, like these spiced banana bread muffins or my silky carrot soup recipe.
+I rotate these Energy Balls into almost every meal-prep visit I make, right alongside my other nourishing favorites, like these spiced banana bread muffins or my silky carrot soup.

 Foods like these help stabilize blood sugar, support healing, and keep parents from running on empty during those tender early weeks with your newborn.

 I’ll never forget one family I supported after their home birth in Pasadena.
 I showed up the day after her daughter was born.
 (That is one of the nice things about home birth, the parents get to stay in their home and their bed, and the support comes to them!)
-Breastfeeding was off to a great start, so I focused on household tasks, including tidying up, doing laundry, keeping the parents well-fed, and allowing them the time to rest and recover.
+Breastfeeding was off to a great start, so I focused on household tasks, including tidying up, doing laundry, keeping the parents well fed, and giving them time to rest and recover.

 As the weeks went on, we were in a lovely flow together.
 I would arrive for my shift, and we would process what was working and what wasn't.
 They would usually shower, and I would take the baby and wear her while I moved around their home.
 I was doing a lot of cooking and meal prep for this new family, so I had these protein-packed energy balls in heavy rotation.